paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 ```

 The function `create_effect` is used to "follow" all the mentioned effects and create side effects (persist to the local store).
 The call to `state.0.with` will do the trick
-and on each change (when the user successfuly parses a Json), the local store is updated.
-The `App` component is also responsible for trying to read the `localStore` and restore the application state from it.
+, and on each change (when the user successfully parses a JSON), the local store is updated.
+The `App` component is also responsible for reading the `localStore` and restoring the application state from it.

 # Conclusion
-**A note:** Before we wrap up, a quick note.
+**A note:** here is a quick note before we wrap up.
 [Zed](http://zed.dev/) and [RustRover](https://www.jetbrains.com/rust/) struggled quite a bit to handle the project, whilst
-[VSCode](https://code.visualstudio.com/) worked out of the box all the time.
-I was surprised to See RusRover having a hard time to deal with the macros, autocompletes, etc.
+[VSCode](https://code.visualstudio.com/) always worked out of the box.
+I was surprised to see RusRover needing help dealing with the macros, autocompletes, etc.

 It was a pleasant experience to play with Sycamore.
-It is complete enough to create pretty complext applications.
-It is clearly behind the competition in terms of documentation, echosystem, I don't know how do they plan to chase Dioxus and Leptos.
-One area that requries some attention is testing, currently a [work in progress](https://sycamore.dev/book/cookbook/testing).
+It is complete enough to create pretty complex applications.
+However, it is clearly behind the competition in terms of documentation and ecosystem.
+I don't know how they plan to chase Dioxus and Leptos.
+One area that requires some attention is testing, which is currently a [work in progress](https://sycamore.dev/book/cookbook/testing).

-One more point that might not be that positive is the macro used for html elements.
+Another point that is not positive is the macro used for HTML elements.
 It uses a notation like `div(){}` as opposed to [Leptos])(https://github.com/leptos-rs/leptos/blob/d665dd4b89151e5d797df3db5cd2260cbe1e8fae/examples/counter/src/lib.rs#L17) that uses `<div></div>` notation more natural to html and speeding up some work.

-Webassembly is also growing beyond the web brower.
-[Fermyon](https://www.fermyon.com/) is a great great example of serverless backed by web assembly applications.
-Webassembly portability is in its early days of exploration, I'm sure more will come soon.
+Webassembly is also growing beyond the web browser.
+[Fermyon](https://www.fermyon.com/) is a great example of serverless backed by web assembly applications.
+Webassembly portability is in its early days of exploration; I'm sure more will come soon.

-Feel free to access the app at https://hello-sycamore.vercel.app/.
-You can use this json as an example [here](https://github.com/paulosuzart/hello-sycamore/blob/c510728ade6ca861b4549fdb3ea05315e1b863f6/example_trace.json).
+Feel free to access the app at [https://hello-sycamore.vercel.app/](https://hello-sycamore.vercel.app/).
+You can use this JSON as an example [here](https://github.com/paulosuzart/hello-sycamore/blob/c510728ade6ca861b4549fdb3ea05315e1b863f6/example_trace.json).

+I hope you enjoyed the content!